kubecost/docs/long-term-storage-aws.md

 * [Troubleshooting](#troubleshooting)
 * [Additional Help](#help)

-## <a name="cloud-integration"></a>AWS/S3 Federation
+## <a name="overview"></a>AWS/S3 Federation

-Kubecost user a shared storage bucket to store metrics from all clusters (aka `durable storage`) in order to provide a single-pane-of-glass for viewing cost across many clusters.
+Kubecost uses a shared storage bucket to store metrics from clusters (aka `durable storage`) in order to provide a single-pane-of-glass for viewing cost across many clusters.
 Multi-cluster is an enterprise feature of Kubecost.

 There are multiple methods to provide Kubecost access to an S3 bucket.
 This guide has two examples: